Some Ways The Modern World May Enable Social Anxiety And Awkwardness

 Of course, on the whole it's good that people are becoming more aware and understanding of mental health issues.
 One thing I've noticed though is that people who have told their friends and family about their anxiety may be a touch too quick to cancel plans if they're feeling uncomfortable that day - "Hey guys, sorry, my anxiety's acting up.
 I have to bail on tonight."

 They know they can back out, be open about why, and have everyone understand their decision.
-In the past they may have pushed themselves to follow through with their plans, because they felt they had no choice.
+In the past they may have pushed themselves to follow through with their arrangements, because they felt they had no choice.
 Over many little instances of having to socialize like this, they may have gotten more comfortable with it than they otherwise would have.
 (I also know feeling forced to socialize can make some people more anxious.
 I said at the beginning of this article some of these points were half-baked.)

 Again, I didn't have some big, preachy agenda when writing this.
 I'm not saying we should all smash our computers and go back to living like 17th century farmers (I realize if it wasn't for modern technology you wouldn't be reading this site in the first place).
 Maybe going forward you'll decide to be more conscious of when you're using your phone to avoid conversations.
 Or maybe not.
 It's all good.
 And here's the article that balances out this one's perspective: